-A. Roof Curb: Install on roof structure, level and secure, according to NRCA's "Low-Slope Membrane Roofing Construction Details Manual," Illustration "Raised Curb Detail for Rooftop Air Handling Units and Ducts."
+A. Roof Curb: Install on roof structure or concrete base, level and secure, according to NRCA's "Low-Slope Membrane Roofing Construction Details Manual," Illustration "Raised Curb Detail for Rooftop Air Handling Units and Ducts."
 Install RTUs on curbs and coordinate roof penetrations and flashing with roof construction specified in Division 07 Section "Roof Accessories."
-Secure RTUs to upper curb rail, and secure curb base to roof framing with anchor bolts.
+Secure RTUs to upper curb rail, and secure curb base to roof framing or concrete base with anchor bolts.

-- A. Install condensate drain, minimum connection size, with trap and indirect connection to nearest roof drain or area drain. - B. Duct installation requirements are specified in other Division 23 Sections.
+- A. Install condensate drain, minimum connection size, with trap and indirect connection to nearest roof drain or area drain. - B. Install piping adjacent to RTUs to allow service and maintenance. - C. Duct installation requirements are specified in other Division 23 Sections.
 Drawings indicate the general arrangement of ducts.
 The following are specific connection requirements: - 1.
 Install ducts to termination at top of roof curb. - 2.
 Remove roof decking only as required for passage of ducts.
 Do not cut out decking under entire roof curb. - 3.
-Connect supply ducts to RTUs with flexible duct connectors specified in Division 23 Section "Ductwork." - 4.
+Connect supply ducts to RTUs with flexible duct connectors specified in Division 23 Section "Air Duct Accessories." - 4.
 Install return-air duct continuously through roof structure.

-- A. Manufacturer's Field Service: Engage a factory-authorized service representative to inspect, test, and adjust components, assemblies, and equipment installations, including connections.
-Report results in writing. - B. Perform tests and inspections and prepare test reports. - 1.
+A. Manufacturer's Field Service: Engage a factory-authorized service representative to inspect, test, and adjust components, assemblies, and equipment installations, including connections.
+Report results in writing.

+- B. Perform tests and inspections and prepare test reports. - 1.
 Manufacturer's Field Service: Engage a factory-authorized service representative to inspect components, assemblies, and equipment installations, including connections, and to assist in testing.
 Report results in writing. - C. Tests and Inspections: - 1.
 After installing RTUs and after electrical circuitry has been energized, test units for compliance with requirements. - 2.
 Inspect for and remove shipping bolts, blocks, and tie-down straps. - 3.
 Operational Test: After electrical circuitry has been energized, start units to confirm proper motor rotation and unit operation. - 4.
 Test and adjust controls and safeties.
 Replace damaged and malfunctioning controls and equipment. - D. Remove and replace malfunctioning units and retest as specified above.